ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 server.host: "0.0.0.0"
 ```

-The first setting, `elasticsearch.ssl.certificateAuthorities`, is the location where the deployment's certificate will live in the Docker container.
+The first setting, `elasticsearch.ssl.certificateAuthorities`, is the location where the deployment's certificate lives in the Docker container.
 It gets placed in this location when you first run Docker.
 You can change this to a location of your choice, but the example path is the Kibana’s config directory.

-Next is `elasticsearch.username` and `elasticsearch.password`.
+Next, is `elasticsearch.username` and `elasticsearch.password`.
 Use the deployment's admin username and password.
-Be sure that you set the admin password prior to trying to connect.
-For `elasticsearch.url` enter the deployment's hostname and port, separated by a `:`.
+Be sure that you set the admin password before trying to connect.
+For `elasticsearch.url` enter the deployment's hostname and port, which is separated by a `:`.

 Finally, there is `server.name`, which is a machine-readable name for the Kibana instance, and `server.host`, which is the host of the backend server and where you can connect to Kibana in your web browser.

 The settings are just a simplified example to get started.
-See the [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/settings.html) for more configuration settings you can set for your use case.
+See the [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/settings.html) for more configuration settings that you can set for your use case.

 If you are running Kibana locally (not in Docker), then the yaml file goes in `$KIBANA_HOME/config/kibana.yml`, where Kibana reads its configuration from.